stigin-starview/python_Tkinder_bookstore/README.md

 # python_Tkinter_bookstore
-A python Tkinter application where you store book informations.
+A python Tkinter application With a sqlite database to view, insert, update, delete book informations